 PNG file open in Microsoft Windows Photos

-Users can open PNG images with a large number of free and commercial programs, including most image editors, video editors, and web browsers.
-Windows and macOS also come bundled with programs that support PNG images, which include Microsoft Photos and Apple Preview.
+You can open PNG images with a large number of free and commercial programs, including most image editors, video editors, and web browsers.
+Windows and macOS also come bundled with programs that support PNG images, such as Microsoft Photos and Apple Preview.

 NOTE: Microsoft Windows can save screenshots as PNG files, along with Mac OS X (macOS) 10.4 and later.
 Ubuntu Linux also stores print screen screenshots in the PNG format.